Alimony and Spousal Support Lawyer in Los Angeles, CA

 Though it is possible to come to a support agreement, sometimes as the result of a prenuptial agreement, that is not always the case.
 In the event that spouses cannot reach a permanent alimony agreement, it is up to a judge to decide the amount and duration of any long-term spousal support award.

-If you or someone you know is dealing with a divorce, including one where spousal support is an issue, it is important to enlist the assistance of a qualified family law attorney, who can evaluate your case according to existing state laws and recommend a course of action towards resolution.
+If you or someone you know is dealing with a divorce, including one where alimony or spousal support is an issue, it is important to enlist the assistance of a qualified Los Angeles Alimony attorney, who can evaluate your spousal support case according to existing state laws and recommend a course of action towards resolution.

-For those residing in Southern California, including residents of the City of Los Angeles, the legal team at Whitmarsh Family Law, PC can provide the sound legal advice you need when dealing with divorce.
+For those residing in Southern California, including residents of the City of Los Angeles, the legal team of spousal support attorney at Whitmarsh Family Law, PC can provide the sound legal advice you need when dealing with divorce.

 We specialize exclusively in handling a wide array of family law issues, including cases where spousal support is a significant factor.
-Our team of highly skilled attorneys is well versed in the laws governing divorce and alimony in the state of California, and we are prepared to work with you to devise a strategy that yields the best possible result.
+Our legal team of highly skilled Los Angeles spousal support attorneys is well versed in the laws governing divorce and alimony in the state of California, and we are prepared to work with you to devise a strategy that yields the best possible result.

 Dealing with divorce is never easy, but it is possible to protect you and your future interests.
 To schedule a preliminary consultation to evaluate your spousal support claim, contact Whitmarsh Family Law, PC at (310) 552-3505.